TechnologyRediscovery/codenforce/docs/case/casescreen.md

 The CE Case screen enables you to update and track all aspects of a specific code enforcement case.

-To navigate to the specific panel you want to update, you can scroll down or use the hyperlinks at the top of the page.
+To navigate to the specific panel you want to update, scroll down or use the hyperlinks at the top of the page.

 ![screenshot](img/overview.png)